julionm/rust-studies/README.md

 > Current Book Chapter: 7.3

-Some questions I asked myself, to keep track of what I was learning through the reading of ‘’The Rust Programming Language’, available at: https://doc.rust-lang.org/book/.
+Some questions I asked myself, to keep track of what I was learning through the reading of ‘’The Rust Programming Language", available at: https://doc.rust-lang.org/book/.

 ### How does occur the memory allocation?